timxx/pywpsrpc/README.md

 - Python attribute bindings

   Since now the SDK **DOES NOT** provide the IDispatch way's invoke, we have to find out a way to make it easy calling those get_XXX & put_XXX mehtods

+- Implement the registerEvent

+  We need binding the C++ function pointer